A Friend to Die For

 A Friend to Die For (also known as Death of a Cheerleader in the UK and during subsequent Lifetime television airings) is a 1994 American psychological thriller television film directed by William A. Graham.
-Written by Dan Bronson, the film is based on the real-life murder of Kirsten Costas, who was killed by her classmate, Bernadette Protti, in 1984.
+Written by Dan Bronson, the film is inspired by the real-life murder of Kirsten Costas, who was killed by her classmate, Bernadette Protti, in 1984.
 The film was the highest-rated TV movie of 1994.

 Plot

-In the fictional town of Santa Mira, California, a man witnesses student Stacy Lockwood (Tori Spelling) (whom he drove home after she went to his house to telephone her parents) being stabbed by an unseen "friend", who followed them to her house.
-When her family arrives home, they find paramedics and police gathered outside, as Stacy is rushed to the hospital, where she dies.
+In the fictional town of Santa Mira, California, a man witnesses Stacy Lockwood, whom he gave a ride home, being stabbed by an unseen girl who quickly flees.
+Stacy is rushed to the hospital, where she later dies.

-In a flashback to ten months earlier, Angela Delvecchio (Kellie Martin) is a shy high school sophomore who aspires to be popular, beautiful and perfect in everything.
-She performs well academically in school, attends Mass regularly, and sets high goals for herself.
-She idolizes Stacy, who is the most popular girl at school, as well as a cheerleader.
-One of the reasons why Angela admires Stacy is because one of Angela's goals is to become a cheerleader.
-When Angela is accepted into the Larks, the school's popular clique, she tries to forge a friendship with the rich, snobbish and conceited Stacy, who rejects her.
-She then further suffers being rejected for a coveted position as one of the yearbook staff and in an audition for the cheerleading squad, leaving her humiliated and feeling like a failure.